Paul McBride: Education

-McBride, an only child from a working-class family, attended the private Catholic school St Aloysius' College, Glasgow and thereafter studied law at the University of Strathclyde from the age of 16.
+McBride, an only child from a working-class family, attended the private Catholic Jesuit school St Aloysius' College, Glasgow and thereafter studied law at the University of Strathclyde from the age of 16.
 He graduated with an LLB aged 19, and joined a solicitors firm in Ayrshire.
 After completing his two-year traineeship with the firm he devilled with a practising advocate for nine months, and was admitted advocate in 1988.
 He was appointed Queen's Counsel in 2000 aged 36, one of the youngest ever in the UK.

 Legal career

-McBride was very well known for his intelligence, his skilful advancement of the merits of Scottish Law as well as his courage.
+McBride was very well known for his intelligence, his skillful advancement of the merits of Scottish Law as well as his courage.
 He often represented high-profile clients in controversial criminal cases.
 He led the legal teams which won the acquittal of human rights lawyer Aamer Anwar of contempt of court in July 2008, and Gail Sheridan of perjury in HM Advocate v Sheridan and Sheridan.
 When he was appointed to the latter case the Daily Record called it a "legal dream team".

-In 2009, McBride defended Rangers and Scotland goalkeeper Allan McGregor on sex attack claims which never reached court.
+In 2009, McBride defended Rangers and Scotland goalkeeper Allan McGregor on sex attack claims, which never reached court.

 Later, McBride represented Celtic F.C. on a number of legal and disciplinary matters.
 He issued statements to the press about incidents that involved Celtic and defended Celtic's staff in court including touchline bans for their manager, drink driving charges, charges of child neglect and speaking out about football officials.

 In April 2011, McBride branded the SFA "the laughing stock of world football", and "not merely dysfunctional and dishonest, but biased".
 This statement came after an SFA disciplinary hearing involving three members of Rangers staff.
-McBride later apologised for the remarks after the SFA threatened legal action and made a formal complaint to the Faculty of Advocates.
+McBride later apologized for the remarks after the SFA threatened legal action and made a formal complaint to the Faculty of Advocates.